damiant/builder-doctor/README.md

 ## ToDo
 - Verify if frontmatter like alwaysApply is respected without reference in agents.md
 - Verify if globs is respected without reference
+- Verify if rules are found from current working directory or root of project